Unibeautify/sparser/docs/tech-documentation.md

 ### Maintenance and Support
 * nodetest.ts - An interface to quickly run the parser from a command line terminal using Node.js.
-* browsertest.xhtml - An interface to quickly run the parser in a browser with formatted output.
+* demo/index.xhtml - An interface to quickly run the parser in a browser with formatted output.
-* language.ts - A library used in nodetest.ts and browsertest.xhtml to conveniently guess at the submitted language.
+* language.ts - A library used to conveniently guess at the submitted language.